 No

-The Hilton Falls Conservation Area trail is rated as Easy difficulty with only 50 m of elevation gain.
+The Hilton Falls Conservation Area trail is rated as Easy difficulty with 60 m of elevation gain.
 This makes it suitable for hikers of most fitness levels and experience.

 Didn't find your answer?